kenta-shimizu/secs4java8/README-HSMS-GS.md

 # secs4java8 HSMS-GS

-## Create Communicator instance and open
+## Create HSMS-GS-Communicator instance and open

 - For use HSMS-GS-Passive example